 Differential nonlinearity (DNL) is the difference between the measured change and the ideal 1 LSB change between any two adjacent codes.
-A specified differential nonlinearity of \pm 1 LSB maximum ensures monotonicity.
+A specified differential nonlinearity of ±1 LSB maximum ensures monotonicity.
 This DAC is guaranteed monotonic by design.
-Figure 6, Figure 8, and Figure 10 show plots of typical DNL vs. code.
+Figure 8 to Figure 10, Figure 14 to Figure 16, and Figure 20 to Figure 22 show plots of typical DNL vs. code.